TimeWalker: Personalized Neural Space for Lifelong Head Avatars: Experiments

 \subsection{Ablation Studies}

-To validate the effectiveness of TimeWalker's components, we conduct ablation experiments in terms of our Dynamo design and loss terms.
-All ablation experiments are conducted on $3$ individuals with respective $9$, $10$ and $13$ lifestages.
+To validate the effectiveness of TimeWalker's components, we conduct ablation experiments on $3$ individuals with respective $9$, $10$ and $13$ lifestages.
 We keep other settings unchanged except the ablation term.
-The results are demonstrated in Tab.\ref{tab:ablation}.
+We show results about our Dynamo design here and \textbf{\textit{Refer to Appendix Sec.6 for more detailed ablations.}}